vmario89/Attraccess/docs/setup/portainer-guide.md

 ## Next Steps

-After successfully deploying Attraccess with Portainer, you can:
+After successfully deploying FabAccess with Portainer, you can:

 1. Create an account (the first account is automatically Admin)
-2. Enjoy Attraccess!
+2. Enjoy FabAccess!

-For further guidance on using Attraccess, refer to our [User Guide](/user/getting-started.md).
+For further guidance on using FabAccess, refer to our [User Guide](/user/getting-started.md).